Mali rebels advance in north, mutineers seek president

 PROTECTED

-Diplomats and officials said they believed Toure was being protected by a pocket of loyalist soldiers.
+The exact whereabouts of Toure, who has overseen a decade of relative stability, are unknown but officials in his camp and diplomats said they believed he was being protected by a pocket of loyalist soldiers.

-Mutinous soldiers said they would launch an attack on the parachute regiment they believe is protecting the president, who has overseen a decade of relative stability.
+Mutinous soldiers said they would launch an attack on the parachute regiment they believe is protecting the president.

+"We will finish it this evening," said one soldier at an abandoned fuel station in the city.

 Toure, 63, a former paratrooper who seized power in 1991, had gained the nickname "Soldier of Democracy" in his West African state and had been preparing to cede power in April after an election.

 Mali's neighbours, the United Nations and world powers from Paris to Washington called for a return to constitutional rule.
-Regional body ECOWAS said it would not recognise the junta.
+The regional decision-making body ECOWAS Commission said it would not recognise the junta.

-The World Bank and African Development Bank on Thursday condemned the military coup and suspended funds to Mali.

-U.S. aid group Millennium Challenge Corporation, which had been working on developing the country's agriculture and irrigation system, suspended operations on Thursday, criticising the "unconstitutional actions" of the mutineers.
+The 7,000-strong army has for weeks sought better weapons to fight the rebels.

-Captain Amadou Sanogo, president of the newly formed National Committee for the Return of Democracy and the Restoration of the State (CNRDR), a body set up by the mutinous soldiers, said the coup had been provoked by the government's poor handling of the crisis in the north.
+Captain Amadou Sanogo, president of the newly formed National Committee for the Return of Democracy and the Restoration of the State (CNRDR), said the poor handling of the crisis in the north was mostly to blame for the coup.

-Sanogo, who said he had received training from U.S. Marines and intelligence, told pan-African television station Africable on Thursday he would not remain in power but refused to give a timeframe for restoring civilian rule.
+Speaking to pan-African television station Africable, Sanogo, who said he received training from U.S. Marines and intelligence, pledged not to remain in power but refused to give a timeframe for restoring civilian rule.

-Soldiers had long complained they had not been given the right equipment to fight the northern rebels.

-"Three months, six months, nine months, it will depend on the structure that we put in place for me to go back to being a soldier.
+"Three months, 6 months, 9 months, it will depend on the structure that we put in place for me to go back to being a soldier.
 Someone else will do the rest," Sanogo said.

 Restoring state authority to the north was the priority, he said.
 But, amid reports of arrests of ministers and other senior government officials, Sanogo implied that those detained would face trial for alleged crimes.